Azure/azure-sdk/releases/2020-03/python.md

 Detailed change logs are linked to in the Quick Links below.
 Here are some critical call outs.

+### Key Vault

+- Sockets opened by a client can be closed by calling the client's `close` method, or using the client as a context manager

 ### Event Hubs [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/eventhub/azure-eventhub/CHANGELOG.md#501-2020-03-09)
 - Fixed a bug that swallowed errors when receiving events with azure.eventhub.EventHubConsumerClient #9660
 - Fixed a bug that caused get_eventhub_properties, get_partition_ids, and get_partition_properties to raise an error on Azure Stack #9920